tensorflow/swift/proposals/ImplicitCopyWarnings.md

 1. Emit no warnings for data transferred while the program is starting (e.g. training data being copied to the GPU) or ending (e.g. final weights being copied to the CPU).
-2. Within the program, only warn when data makes a round trip from one device to another device and back again.
+2. Within the program, only warn when data makes a round trip between devices: when a piece of data moves from device A to device B, then a computation using that data happens on device B, and then the result of that computation moves back to device A.

 Concretely, this proposal eliminates all warnings in [the example].